Washington State University: The university department does not require GRE scores.

 University of Virginia School of Engineering and Applied Science

-The general requirements for admission to the Ph.D., M.S., or M.E. programs include a bachelor's degree from an accredited college or university, GRE General Test scores, a completed application packet with short essay and letters of recommendation.
+The general requirements for admission to the Ph.D., M.S., or M.E. programs include a bachelor's degree from an accredited college or university, a completed application packet with short essay and letters of recommendation.
+GRE scores are optional.
 TOEFL scores are required for international students whose first language is not English.
+Qualified applicants who are deficient in certain prerequisites may be admitted with the expectation that they will remedy the deficiencies during the master's program.

 Apply Biomedical Engineering at the University of Michigan

-GRE scores are not required for admission to the SUGS program but are required for admission to the regular Biomedical Engineering M.S.E. and Ph.D. programs.
+GRE: GRE scores are not required for admission to the SUGS program but are required for admission to the regular Biomedical Engineering M.S.E. and Ph.D. programs.
 If a student is seriously considering pursuing a Ph.D., the GRE should be taken during the senior year.
+This also facilitates applications for major national graduate fellowships from the National Science Foundation, Office of Naval Research, Whitaker Foundation, and others.

 Applicants should have competitive grades